In addition to our demonstrations, we conduct other projects examining ways to change and improve the disability process and programs.

-We are working with the Departments of Education, Labor, and Health and Human Services to improve outcomes for children who receive Supplemental Security Income by facilitating positive changes in: health status; physical and emotional development; completion of education and training; and, eventually, employment opportunities.
+We are working with the Departments of Education, Labor, and Health and Human Services to improve outcomes for youths who receive Supplemental Security Income and their families by facilitating positive changes in: health status; physical and emotional development; completion of education and training; and, eventually, employment opportunities.
 The Department of Education’s Office of Special Education and Rehabilitation Services awarded grants to the following five States: Arkansas, California, Maryland, New York, and Wisconsin; and one consortium of States made up of Utah, South Dakota, North Dakota, Montana, Colorado, and Arizona.
 The States designed and will provide the program services, and we awarded a contract to Mathematica Policy Research (MPR) to evaluate the programs.
-We expect interventions for this project to begin in 2014.

-The Predictive Model (PM) is a computer-based screening tool used to identify potential electronic cases for the Quick Disability Determination (QDD) process.
+The Predictive Model is a computer-based screening tool that we use to identify potential electronic cases for the QDD process.

-The QDD process was implemented in the six States in the Boston Region (Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, & Vermont) effective August 2006.
-The QDD process was implemented nationally between October 2007 and February 2008.
+We originally implemented the QDD process in the six States in our Boston Region (Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, and Vermont) in August 2006.
+We then implemented the QDD process nationally between October 2007 and February 2008.

 View the final rule in the Federal Register.

-For additional information on the QDD Predictive Model, see the QDD Predictive Model homepage .
-For additional information on the Fast-Track Processes, see the Fast-Track Processes homepage .
+For additional information on the QDD Predictive Model, see the Quick Disability Determinations (QDD) homepage.
+For additional information on the Fast-Track Processes, see the Fast-Track Processes homepage.
 For the Fast-Track Processes public use files, see the Public Use Files homepage.

 Work Incentives Simplification Pilot